Arthur Koestler: War years

 After the outbreak of World War II, Koestler returned from the South of France to Paris.
-He attempted to turn himself in to the authorities as a foreign national several times and was finally arrested on 2 October 1939.
+He attempted to turn himself into the authorities as a foreign national several times and was finally arrested on 2 October 1939.
 The French government first detained Koestler at Stade Roland Garros until he was moved to Le Vernet Internment Camp among other "undesirable aliens", most of them refugees.
-He was released in early 1940 in response to strong British pressure.

-Milicent Bagot, an intelligence officer at MI5, recommended his release from Camp Vernet, but said that he should not be granted a British visa.
+He was released in early 1940 due to strong British pressure.
+Milicent Bagot, an intelligence officer at MI5, recommended his release from Camp Vernet but said that he should not be granted a British visa.
 (John le Carré used Bagot as a model for Connie Sachs in his spy novels featuring "George Smiley".
 Bagot was the first to warn that Kim Philby of MI6 was probably spying for the USSR.)
 Koestler describes the period 1939 to 1940 and his incarceration in Le Vernet in his memoir Scum of the Earth.

-Shortly before the German invasion of France, Koestler joined the French Foreign Legion in order to get out of the country.
+Shortly before the German invasion of France, Koestler joined the French Foreign Legion to get out of the country.
 He deserted in North Africa and tried to return to England.
-He heard a false report that the ship on which Hardy was travelling had sunk, and that she and his manuscript were lost.
-He attempted suicide, but survived.
+He heard a false report that the ship Hardy was travelling upon had sunk and that she and his manuscript were lost.
+He attempted suicide but survived.
 Arriving in the UK without an entry permit, Koestler was imprisoned pending examination of his case.
 He was still in prison when Daphne Hardy's English translation of his book Darkness at Noon was published in early 1941.
 Immediately after Koestler was released, he volunteered for Army service.
 While awaiting his call-up papers, between January and March 1941, he wrote his memoir Scum of the Earth, the first book he wrote in English.
-For the next twelve months he served in the Pioneer Corps.
+He served in the Pioneer Corps for the next twelve months.